thekakkun/speed-snek/README.md

 The game of Snake, _on speed_!

 This game is still in development.
-[Read more about the implementation here](https://thekakkun.github.io/blog?tag=speed+snek).
+[Read more about its goings-on here](https://thekakkun.github.io/blog?tag=speed+snek).

 ## What is it?